Computer vision in retail: 7 use cases and one way to succeed

 1. Self-checkout and cashierless stores

-Today, self-checkout in most stores means that customers manually scan the barcodes of individual items.
+Today, self-checkout in most retail stores means that customers manually scan the barcodes of individual items.
 In contrast, computer vision-powered cameras identify goods without barcode scanning, thus simultaneously enhancing customer experience and security and speeding up the checkout process overall.

 In the last few years, with the proliferation of machine learning in the retail industry and automated visual inspection, software companies have recognized the demand for computer vision-enabled self-checkout systems and now offer a range of variations of this concept.
 For example, Amazon’s Just Walk Out system combines cameras, sensors, and deep learning.
 It allows customers to pick up the needed products and walk out of the store without waiting in line to pay.
 Notably, customers don’t need an Amazon account or an app.
-Instead, computer vision uses cameras tracking objects and a person’s movements, and shelf sensors identify goods removal or return.
+Instead, computer vision systems use cameras tracking objects and a person’s movements, and shelf sensors identify goods removal or return.
 Then, as the customer leaves the store, their card is automatically charged for items they picked up.

 2. Barcode-scanning smartphone apps

 It’s common knowledge that online reviews matter for building trust.
 We and, most probably, you, are among the 89% of consumers who check product reviews in detail.
-Computer vision allows retailers to enjoy the benefits of online reviews and ratings at their physical stores.
+Computer vision technology allows retailers to enjoy the benefits of online reviews and ratings at their physical stores.

 Guitar Center, one of the world’s largest musical equipment stores, applies its online store’s well-established features in physical outlets.
 The company utilizes an application allowing access to product information and reviews by enabling customers to scan an item’s barcode with the smartphone’s camera.
 Customers can then use the mobile app to look up reviews, ratings, similar products, and alternative colors of scanned products.